agarwlGaurav/flask_ec2/README.md

 flask_ec2
 =========

-Ansible playbook for installion of Flask on EC2.
+Nginx, uWSGI and Supervisor conf for flask installtion on EC2.

-Includes conf files for Nginx, uWSGI and Supervisor.
+requirement.txt for pip installtion of package necessary for flask installtion.